Wait till you touch their fur …Animal Slumbies are oh so soft !

 Classic Animal slumbies body – 6 new unique animals with our exclusive pom pom Sherpa lining.
 These cute new Animal Slumbies are machine washable and have non skid soles.

-Slumbies Super Soft Slippers for Kids are So Comfortable!
+Slumbies Super Soft Slippers for Women are So Comfortable!

-These cosy little foot coverings are the perfect gift for kids.
+These cosy little foot coverings are the perfect gift for women.
 Slumbies have non-skid soles and are fully machine washable.
 100% POLYESTER, Slumbies come in the following sizes: